Unmanned-Surface-Vehicle/atc_astar/README.md

 # ATC A*
-A* with Artificial Terrain Cost for Search Space Restriction local planner ROS package currently being used together with USV_SIM_LSA USV simulator.
+A* with Artificial Terrain Cost for Search Space Restriction.
+ROS package currently being used together with USV_SIM_LSA USV simulator as local planner.

 ## Improvements